Dr. Hafler (right, Chairman) and Dr. Greer (left, Vice-Chairman) in the new Neurosciences Outpatient Clinics.

 - Advancement of knowledge about neurological diseases via basic and clinical research programs using the most advanced methods to study the nervous system.

 Our goal is to provide the highest level of patient care through state-of-the-art clinical programs, educating future leaders in the field of neurology and being at the forefront of neuroscience research.
 The department houses outstanding faculty, dedicated staff and excellent residents all working together at one of the world's greatest universities.
-The department has a long history of being a pioneer in the field of Neurology, such as establishing one of the first Epilepsy Monitoring Units and creating one of the first Stroke Centers with the West Haven Veterans Administration.
-Since then the department has rapidly expanded with seven major clinical divisions and multiple programs and clinics.
+The department has a long history of being a pioneer in the field of Neurology, such as establishing one of the first Epilepsy Monitoring Units and creating one of the first Stroke Centers at the West Haven Veterans Administration.